 Level 3, Consistent: The requirements consider best practices, standards, regulations, classifications, software and other tools.
 Using such tools helps to establish a consistent approach to practice deployment.
-The assurance validates the implementation against security patterns, secure-by-default designs and known protection approaches and mechanisms.
+The assurance of the implementation validates the implementation against security patterns, design with security in mind from the beginning and known protection approaches and mechanisms.
+This includes creating a system with the security design considered in the architecture and design as well as definition defaults.

 Level 4, Formalized: A well-established process forms the basis for practice implementation, providing continuous support and security enhancements.
 The assurance on the implementation focuses on the coverage of security needs and timely addressing of issues that appear to threaten the system of interest.
-For this assurance, a more complex approach is applied that uses semi-formal to formal methods.
+For this assurance, a more complex approach is applied that uses semiformal to formal methods.